Corbin Bleu: Early life and education

 Corbin Bleu was born in the New York City borough of Brooklyn, the son of Martha (née Callari) and David Reivers (born 1958), an actor.
 His mother is Italian-American and his father is Jamaican-American.
 He has three younger sisters.
 As a child, Bleu studied dance for several years, focusing on ballet and jazz.
 His great-uncle is actor Joseph Callari.

 Bleu appeared in television commercials starting at age two, for products such as Life cereal, Bounty, Hasbro and Nabisco.
 He began taking jazz and ballet classes, usually as the only boy in the class.
 By age four he was a model with the Ford Modeling Agency in New York.
 He appeared in print ads for stores such as Macy's, Gap, Target and Toys R Us and in fashion spreads in Child, Parents, and American Baby magazines, as well as having his image on toys and game packaging.

 At age six, Bleu appeared in his first professional theater production, at The Town Hall.
 This three-concert series, created, written, and hosted by Scott Siegel, took place over one weekend and included a tribute to David Merrick.
 Bleu played an abandoned homeless mute in the play Tiny Tim is Dead.

 Bleu graduated from Los Angeles County High School for the Arts.
 He trained in dancing at the Debbie Allen Dance Academy and attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts as a theater major, following in his mother's footsteps.
 Bleu graduated from high school in 2007 and was admitted to Stanford University, but declined to matriculate.

 Acting career

 1996–2005: Early career

 Bleu moved with his family from New York to Los Angeles in 1996.
 He worked steadily in episodic television and feature film roles, including a recurring role on the short-lived ABC police drama High Incident and a guest star appearance on ER.
 He also appeared in some films, like Beach Movie (1998) (Note: Also known as Boardheads.) and the sci-fi thriller Soldier (1998).
-His feature films from this period include the Tim Allen comedy Galaxy Quest (1999), the comedy Mystery Men (1999), and the drama Family Tree (1999), Bleu also had roles in Malcolm & Eddie, as Matthew, and Cover Me: Based on the True Life of an FBI Family (2000), as Nick Elderby, (Note: Also known as Cover Me.) and smaller roles like in the comedy series Nickelodeon's show The Amanda Show.
+His feature films from this period include the Tim Allen comedy Galaxy Quest (1999), the comedy Mystery Men (1999), and the drama Family Tree (1999), Bleu also had roles in Malcolm & Eddie, as Matthew, and Cover Me: Based on the True Life of an FBI Family (Note: Also known as Cover Me.)
+(2000), as Nick Elderby, and smaller roles like in the comedy series Nickelodeon's show The Amanda Show.